 - Do I need to restrict my activities?

-- Should my children or other close relatives be screened for this condition, and should I meet with a genetic counselor?
+- Should my children or other first-degree relatives be screened for this condition, and should I meet with a genetic counselor?

 What to expect from your doctor